fakrulislam0085/CompScience-PoliTO/LABS/LAB06/README.md

 ## 📢 Welcome Note

 Welcome to **Lab 06** of the *Computer Science Laboratory* course at Politecnico di Torino.
 This lab focuses on building and applying **functions**, strengthening your skills in **string processing, mathematical modeling, and problem decomposition**.
 By the end, you’ll be comfortable writing reusable code blocks, applying formulas from real-world physics and engineering, and implementing classical problems such as Roman numeral conversion.
+> "The function of a good software engineer is to make the complex simple, not to make the simple complex." — Stephen Hawking

 ---